DHT, the apex male hormone.

 - The dissociation rate of testosterone from receptors is 3-5 fold faster than DHT (meaning DHT exerts a much more powerful effect on AR than testosterone)

 However, high concentrations of intracellular T can shift AR binding away from DHT by mass action, as only 10% of T converts to DHT via 5-AR and DHT is roughly 7- to 10-fold lower in the circulation than T (R).
 So DHT is clearly outnumbered.

 In the blood, DHT is also bound to SHBG (sex hormone-binding globulin) (5 times high affinity and longer binding half-life (43 sec) than T (12 sec)) and more weakly to albumin.
 In general, protein-bound DHT is inactive except in some reproductive tissues in which megalin, an endocytic receptor, acts as a pathway for cellular uptake of DHT when bound to SHBG.

 Let’s discuss why you even want high DHT in the first place.

-Like I mentioned, the benefits of high testosterone is mostly due to the conversion of DHT.
+As I mentioned, the benefits of high testosterone are mostly due to the conversion of DHT.

 - Calm and collected